juanparati/kohana-gmaps3/Readme.md

 Kohana Google Maps v3 module
 ============================

-GMaps3 provides to Kohana an easy way to display Google Maps v3 and use geolocation services
+GMaps3 provides to Kohana an easy way to display Google Maps v3 and use geolocation services.

 Features